 But, again, notice that these requirements are made necessary by two obligations of the parent’s love.
 First, they are made necessary by the parent’s obligation to mold the character of the child.
 And second, they are made necessary by the parent’s obligation to the well-being of the larger and higher order.
 Thus, the love of good parents, as they raise their children, is not merely about the child.
 It is also about the well-being of the larger community.

-So, this love which is based in their position as a parent, is “a love with a much larger view.”
+So, this love which is based in their position as a parent, is “a love with a much larger view where real issues do come into play.”
 And, this molding and refining kind of parental love is a perfect picture of God’s “position-based love” for humanity.

 As with a good parent, it is God’s position-based love, which causes Him to assume the larger view of love’s obligations.
 And this position-based love can be succinctly captured in one simple statement.
 It is this.
 Beyond our infancy, God always loves us within the context of His larger responsibility to the whole of His creation.